vwkd/goose/README.md

 LOG_LEVEL = info
 ```

-Note, variable set in the `.env` file take priority over environmental variables.
+Note, a variable set in the `.env` file takes priority over one set as environmental variable.

 ## Issues

-If you encounter any issues, please create an issue and attach a log file with log level `trace`.
+If you report an non-obvious issue, please attach a log file with log level `"trace"`.

-The easiest way to do this is to create an `.env` file in the current working directory, for example
+The easiest way to do this is to create an `.env` file in the current working directory with the following contents

 ```text
 LOG_FILE = true